What We Offer

 TAY SACHS DISEASE: The "classic" Ashkenazi Jewish disorder which is characterized by normal development until about 4 -6 months of age followed by progressive neurodegenerative findings including blindness, seizures, and unresponsiveness.
 Death is common by age 4.

-CANAVAN'S DISEASE: Normal development up until age 2 – 4 months followed by progressive degeneration, seizures, and blindness.
+CANAVAN DISEASE: Normal development up until age 2 – 4 months followed by progressive degeneration, seizures, and blindness.
 Lifespan can vary from early childhood into early teens.

 CYSTIC FIBROSIS: Inability to transport chloride across cellular membranes leads to thick mucus in lungs and GI tract resulting in multiple infections.
 Lifespan has extended dramatically in the past 25 years to now average near 40.

 FANCONI ANEMIA TYPE C: Short stature, bone marrow failure and a predisposition to leukemia and cancers.
-Shortened lifespan
+Shortened lifespan.

 GAUCHER DISEASE Type 1: Variable presentation including spleen enlargement, anemia, fatigue, bruising, and bone deterioration.